History of Philippine Airlines: COVID-19 pandemic and bankruptcy (2020–2022)

 On March 15, 2021, Philippine Airlines celebrated its eightieth anniversary.

-Amid mounting debts, the airline filed for Chapter 11 bankruptcy protection at a New York court on September 4, 2021.
-It cancelled more than 80,000 flights, wiping out US$2 billion in revenue, and let go of 2,300 employees.
-Two days later, the airline announced that it would return 22 aircraft to its lessors, reducing its fleet size from 92 to 70, and postpone the delivery of 13 aircraft on order.
-The airline managed to complete its financial restructuring in three months, which was a much faster period than any other global airlines that underwent the same bankruptcy process.
+Amid mounting debts of up to ₱98.6 billion (US$), PAL filed for Chapter 11 bankruptcy protection at a New York court on September 4, 2021.
+It cancelled more than 80,000 flights, laid off 2,300 employees, returned 22 aircraft to its lessors, and postponed deliveries of 13 aircraft on order.
+As part of the restructuring process, All Nippon Airways' stake on PAL was reduced from 9.75 to 4.75 percent, further reduced to less than one percent by May 2023.
+PAL managed to complete its financial restructuring in three months, unlike other airlines which remained in the same process since 2020.
 By the end of 2021, it returned to profitability, reporting a ₱56.49 billion profit by the end of the fiscal year, its first profit since 2016.